A survey of the homology cobordism group: Appendix: Examples of Homology 3 -Spheres

 The next construction of homology $3$-spheres was provided by Seifert \cite{S33}.
-Let $(a_1,b_1), \ldots, (a_n,b_n)$ be pairs of relatively prime integers and let $e$ be an integer.
-The \emph{Seifert fibered space} with base orbifold $S^2$ is a boundaryless $3$-manifold constructed by starting with $S^1$-bundle over an $n$-punctured $S^2$ of Euler number $n$ and filling the $k$th boundary component with $\left ( a_k/b_k \right )$-framed solid torus for $k=1, \ldots, n$.
+Let $e$ be an integer and let $(a_1,b_1), \ldots, (a_n,b_n)$ be pairs of relatively prime integers.
+The \emph{Seifert fibered space} with base orbifold $S^2$ is a closed $3$-manifold constructed by starting with $S^1$-bundle over an $n$-punctured $S^2$ of Euler number $e$ and filling the $k$th boundary component with $\left ( a_k/b_k \right )$-framed solid torus for $k=1, \ldots, n$.
 The core circle of the $\left ( a_k/b_k \right )$ Dehn filling is called a \emph{singular fiber}, all other fibers are said to be \emph{regular fibers}.
 The resulting manifold is a homology $3$-sphere if and only if This equation results from the fundamental group \cite[Pg.
 398]{ST80}, and hence the first homology group calculations of Seifert fibered spaces, see \cite[Pg.
-410]{ST80}\footnote{Seifert called homology $3$-spheres \emph{Poincar\'e spaces}, see \cite[Pg.
+410]{ST80}.\footnote{Seifert called homology $3$-spheres \emph{Poincar\'e spaces}, see \cite[Pg.
 402]{ST80}.
-Note that the book \cite{ST80} includes an English translation of \cite{S33} and our citations all lie in that part.}.
-In the language of Seifert fibered space, Poincar\'e homology sphere corresponds to $M(S^2; -2, (2,-1),(3,-2),(5,-4))$.
+Note that the book \cite{ST80} includes an English translation of \cite{S33} and our citations all lie in that part.} In particular, Poincar\'e homology sphere corresponds to the Seifert fibered space $M(S^2; -2, (2,-1),(3,-2),(5,-4))$.